 Neuromodulators can also be used to treat conditions such as migraines.
 TMJ disorders, and excessive sweating.

 Generally no, it is relatively painless.
 There will be a minor stinging sensation during the injection and a little redness and swelling that goes away fairly quickly.

-What does the Botox do?
+What do Botox and Dysport do?